Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets: Abstract

 \section{Abstract}

 Leveraging coherent light-matter interaction in solids is a promising new direction towards control and functionalization of quantum materials, to potentially realize regimes inaccessible in equilibrium and stabilize new or useful states of matter.
-We show how driving the strongly spin-orbit coupled proximal Kitaev magnet $\alpha$-RuCl$_3$ with circularly-polarized light can give rise to a novel ligand-mediated magneto-electric effect that both photo-induces a large dynamical effective magnetic field and dramatically alters the interplay of competing isotropic and anisotropic exchange interactions.
+We show how driving the strongly spin-orbit coupled proximal Kitaev magnet $\alpha$-RuCl$_3$ with circularly-polarized light can give rise to a novel ligand-mediated magneto-electric effect that both photo-induces an effective magnetic field and dramatically alters the interplay of competing exchange interactions.
 We propose that tailored light pulses can nudge the material towards the elusive Kitaev quantum spin liquid as well as probe competing magnetic instabilities far from equilibrium, and predict that the transient competition of magnetic exchange processes can be readily observed via pump-probe spectroscopy.

-The search for elusive correlated and topological phases in quantum materials promises both fundamental insights and tantalizing applications that derive from their exotic properties \cite{keimer17}.
+The search for elusive correlated and topological phases of matter, such as the Kitaev quantum spin liquid (QSL), is driven by fundamental insights and tantalizing applications that derive from their exotic properties \cite{keimer17}.
 However, their realization typically requires fine control over lattice, electronic and magnetic interactions, a fundamental challenge in materials discovery and design \cite{basov17}.
-A paradigmatic example is the Kitaev spin liquid \cite{kitaev05,savary,nussinov15,hermanns18,takagi19}, an elusive topological phase that hosts anyonic excitations with promising applications to robust quantum computing \cite{RevModPhys.80.1083}.
-Here, spin-orbit coupled quantum magnets such as $\alpha$-RuCl\textsubscript{3} have been under intense scrutiny as candidate materials to realize the requisite anisotropic ``compass'' magnetic interactions \cite{plumb14,PhysRevB.91.144420,banerjee16,do17,jansa18,sears20}.
-However, they are found to instead realize a proximal phase with conventional magnetic order due to competing exchange processes.